Support us | Visit us | Contact us

 X-ray phase contrast imaging (XPCi) emerged in the mid-90s at synchrotrons, showing potential to revolutionize all applications of x-ray imaging.
 Recently methods have emerged that could take XPCi out of the synchrotrons and deploy it into hospitals, industries, etc. This meeting brings together the leading experts in the area to discuss what is still needed to achieve this important goal.

 Biographies of the organisers and speakers are available below and you can also download the programme (PDF).
-Recorded audio of the presentations are available by clicking on the names of the speakers below and the papers will be published in a future issue of Philosophical Transactions A.
+Recorded audio of the presentations are available by clicking on the names of the speakers below.

 Dr Alessandro Olivo, University College London